Vietnamese Jicama Roll, Bò Bía

 Holo Nuong, Sweet Pork Sausage balls, can’t help but leave a smile on your face when your teeth pop the roasted casing on the outside to find yourself enjoying a great balance of fat and sugar that is mixed into the sausage.
 Named for its resemblance of a round squash, these sweet morsels of meat are typically found in Southern Vietnam.

-Don’t miss the chili sauce and pickles that are necessity in balancing out the rich meaty flavor.
+Don’t miss the chili sauce and pickles that are a necessity in balancing out the rich meaty flavor.
 Also, a nice cold beer goes quite well.
+Try it out on our food tours in Ho Chi Minh City on your next visit.

 Grilled Vietnamese Rice Paper, Banh Tráng Nướng